Take Back Manufacturing

 The TBM initiative can apply to all manufacturing industry sectors with many experts predicting that for some sectors the tipping point has been reached and for others it will be reached soon.

-With the current offshore cost increases in wage, transportation and exchange rates all local manufacturer need to pursue a competitive analysis to determine if the escalating offshore costs have created the opportunity to gain a true price advantage through local manufacturing..
+With the current offshore cost increases in wage, transportation and exchange rates all local manufacturer need to pursue a competitive analysis to determine if the escalating offshore costs have created the opportunity to gain a true price advantage through local manufacturing.

-Also, business leaders and engineers who run businesses need to re-visit the success factors for local Canadian manufacturing.
-We believe it will require a winning vision and attitude toward productivity through advanced manufacturing strategies and appropriate technology and capital investment.
-It will demand the ongoing review of Balanced Global Sourcing Models and understanding the total cost of ownership of off-shore versus on-shoring manufacturing.
 The decision makers will need to review these global sourcing factors and direct their business plans correctly to become competitive... they will need to understand that the sourcing decision is not just labor rate differential, it’s much more complex, and involves an understanding of the costs of manufacturing technology / Logistics/ fuel / quality / tariff / exchange rate / distribution and product support costs and must include risk to off shoring Intellectual Property and the huge opportunity to better harness local innovation capability strengthened via local manufacturing and a more clustered supply base.

 It will call for further productivity improvements and flexibility and agile local manufacturing strategies by applying LEAN principals so that businesses can add value close to the customer to beat out this more remote competitor.